nuken/roku-bridge/README.md

 **[Official Configuration Guide](https://tuner.ct.ws)**

 This "Lean and Mean" edition of the Roku Channels Bridge is a high-performance, ultra-lightweight proxy designed specifically for use with **LinkPi encoders**.
-By stripping out legacy transcoding features (`ffmpeg`) and complex macro systems, this version focuses entirely on lightning-fast tuning using Roku's native ECP Search/Browse deep-linking.
+By stripping out legacy transcoding features (`ffmpeg`) and complex macro systems, this version focuses entirely on lightning-fast tuning using Roku's native ECP deep-linking.

-It is highly optimized for stable, deep-link-friendly streaming apps like **YouTube TV** and **DirecTV**.
+It is highly optimized for stable, deep-link-friendly streaming apps like **YouTube TV** and **DirecTV Stream**.

 ## **Key Features**

-* **Instant Deep-Linking:** Utilizes the Roku ECP `search/browse` endpoint to bypass app home screens and launch directly into live playback.
+* **Instant Deep-Linking:** Bypasses the Roku search menu and pushes the content ID directly into the app's internal player for the fastest possible tuning.
 * **Zero-Overhead Proxy:** Built strictly for hardware encoders like LinkPi that do not require re-encoding.
 It acts as a pure, high-speed pass-through for the video stream.
 * **Integrated Gracenote Auto-Mapping:** You no longer need a separate EPG/XMLTV file.
 Simply enter the Gracenote Station ID in the web interface, and Channels DVR will automatically map the guide data and channel logos.
+* **M3U Playlist Filtering:** Group channels together in the web UI and instantly generate separate, filtered M3U URLs for different DVR sources.
 * **Ultra-Lightweight Image:** Removed all `ffmpeg` and hardware-acceleration dependencies, resulting in a significantly smaller Docker footprint and near-zero CPU usage.
-* **Adjustable Tune Delays:** Configure exact buffer delays per channel to ensure the app is ready before the stream is captured.

 ## **Installation**